Have questions? Here are answers to the most asked questions about working as a Police Officer for the City of Sierra Vista.

 The starting salary is $47,075 / year.
 Overtime and compensatory leave is available with guidelines.

 Yes, if the applicant’s law enforcement experience is considered relative/relevant to position.
 That will be determined when an offer of employment is made.

 Yes, we have two.
-Currently, we have a K9 who is both trained in attack work and drug detection and another dog solely trained in drug detection.
+Both are trained in attack work and drug detection.

 After two years of service, you can compete for an open K9 Handler position.